bcgood214/RiskAndReward/README.md

 a branch from parent B at a randomly selected point

 Future Proposals
-- Currently, when a node has a left and right child, it randomly selects between the two to determine the next node in the path, but I intend to have a weight system that can make one option more likely
 - Evolving the functions themselves, which effectively means multilayered evolutionary computation whereby functions are evolved and subsequently used as building blocks for individuals